Readers of this page are probably English speakers, so they should use the first address.

 Spanish

-As soon as a team finishes the inital translation phase and there are sufficient volunteer contributors, the language will be officially supported, so everybody can use it.
+As soon as a team finishes the initial translation phase and there are sufficient volunteer contributors, the language will be officially supported, so everybody can use it.

 Post Your Notice